Tyriar/vscode-theme-glacier/README.md

 ## Credits

-Glacier was originally developed by [Joey Figaro](https://github.com/joeyfigaro) at [shovelandsandbox/glacier-theme](https://github.com/shovelandsandbox/glacier-theme) for Sublime Text.
+This theme is inspired by the [Glacier Sublime Text](https://github.com/shovelandsandbox/glacier-theme) theme that was originally developed by [Joey Figaro](https://github.com/joeyfigaro).